ninuzzomagno/OmniBook/README.md

 ## A book reader app for PSVITA with traslation support

 ### Introduction
 OmniBook is an app for PSVITA written in C++.
-It uses the main following library:
+It uses the main following libraries:
 - **MuPDF**: so it can read PDF, EPUB, MOBI, CBZ, CBR e XPS
 - **SDL2**: for graphics and input
 - **ImGui**: for widgets and windows